 For most of Horace Mann’s history, the high school program has been organized around subject-based departments.
 These include English, foreign language, history, mathematics, science, studio and performing arts, physical education, and computer science.
 In order to graduate from Horace Mann, each student must complete requirements in each of these departments.
-In addition to four years of English, Horace Mann’s graduation requirements include two years of history (Atlantic World and U.S. History), two years of science (Biology and Chemistry or Physics), mathematics through Algebra II and Trigonometry, foreign language through the third-year level, one computer elective, and one and a half credits in the arts.
-Students must also complete physical education and a guidance course in grade nine and a course taught by the Office for Identity, Culture and Institutional Equity in grade eleven.
-In addition to these requirements, Horace Mann students are attracted by an enormous variety of elective, Advanced Placement, and independent study alternatives provided by each department.
+In addition to four years of English, Horace Mann’s graduation requirements include three years of history (Atlantic World, U.S. History and a history elective), two years of science (Biology and Chemistry or Physics), mathematics through Algebra II and Trigonometry, foreign language through the third-year level, one computer elective, and two credits in the arts.
+Students must also complete physical education, a guidance course in grade nine and a course taught by the Office for Identity, Culture and Institutional Equity in grade eleven.
+In addition to these requirements, Horace Mann students are attracted by an enormous variety of elective and independent study alternatives provided by each department.

 At Horace Mann, education takes place not only in the traditional classroom setting but throughout the campus.
 Extracurricular activities are a vital part of the school program for all students, and most Upper Division students would agree that they learn as much outside of the classroom as they do inside.
 The scope of offerings is designed to encourage each student to find areas of interest.
 In each activity, students bear substantial responsibility for leadership, and many learn important leadership skills in their clubs and activities.

 The Upper Division Tutoring Office supports Upper Division students in all areas of academic endeavor by offering additional instruction in the sciences and the humanities during normal school hours.
 The Tutoring Office is located on the first floor of Tillinghast in room 132T.

 Tutoring begins after a goal-setting consultation between students and their subject teachers, which may be initiated by students, teachers, the Deans’ Office, or the Guidance Office.
 Access to the Tutoring Office's calendar and a description of procedures governing the Tutoring Office are provided via the Student Life page on the Haiku.